-Hemolytic uremic syndrome (HUS) is a condition that can occur when the small blood vessels in your kidneys become damaged and inflamed.
-This damage can cause clots to form in the vessels.
-The clots clog the filtering system in the kidneys and lead to kidney failure, which could be life-threatening.
+Hemolytic uremic syndrome (HUS) is a condition that can occur when small blood vessels become damaged and inflamed.
+This damage can cause clots to form in the vessels all through the body.
+The clots can damage the kidneys and other organs.
+Hemolytic uremic syndrome can lead to kidney failure, which can be life-threatening.

-HUS is a serious condition.
-But timely and appropriate treatment usually leads to a full recovery for most people, especially young children.
+Hemolytic uremic syndrome is serious.
+But treating it in time leads to a full recovery for most people, especially young children.

-- Decreased urination or blood in the urine
+- Decreased urinating or blood in the urine.

-- Swelling (edema) of the legs, feet or ankles, and less often in the face, hands, feet or entire body
+- Swelling, called edema, of the legs, feet or ankles.
+Swelling occurs less often in the face, hands, feet or entire body.

 When to see a doctor

-See your doctor immediately if you or your child experiences bloody diarrhea or several days of diarrhea followed by:
+See a member of your health care team right away if you or your child has bloody diarrhea or several days of diarrhea followed by: